schilkp/schilkp.github.io/content/projects/Tonbandgeraet/index.md

 fields are zero most of the time, wasting trace storage capacity or transfer bandwidth.

-To combat this, Tonbandgerät uses the same specific form of variable-length (varlen) encoding that is also by UTF-8 for most numeric values:
+To combat this, Tonbandgerät uses the same specific form of variable-length (varlen) encoding that is also used by UTF-8 for most numeric values:

 > Values are split into 7-bit septets, and are encoding starting with the least significant
 > septet.
 Each septet is encoded as an 8-bit value, consisting of the septet in the lower bits,